aplteam/Fire/Docs/ReadMe.md

 ### Ghostly namespaces

-Note that Fire does not search ghostly namespaces.
+Note that Fire does not scan ghostly namespaces.
 These are namespaces which exist together with GUI objects as well as classes.
 If you did not know about ghostly namespaces then it might be best to ignore them: they can be quite confusing.

 Ghostly namespaces exist for a very long time but until OO was introduced to Dyalog APL they were kept hidden from users.